Welcome to the Student Support Services Program

 Throughout the year, tutors work with participants to develop their academic skills and tutor them in many of the high demand and general subjects.
 Tutoring is generally done in one-on-one sessions but group study sessions may be requested.
 Tutors also provide review and editing support for students completing research papers.
 Tutoring is done on-site, in quiet rooms where students can focus on their work.
 Tutoring services give students the skills they need to succeed in their coursework and help students feel empowered in their learning.

 SSSP has a number of available resources for students to use.
 Computers, printers and a scanner are available for SSSP students during office hours.
-Current participants may also borrow graphing calculators and digital voice recorders with a minimal, refundable deposit.
+Current participants may also borrow graphing calculators and digital voice recorders.
+A variety of test preparation books are also available for loan.
 Supplies to complete class projects are also available, upon request and availability.

 Computers and printers are available for current SSSP participants in the student workroom located on the second floor of the Student Services Center, in room E-223.
 Printing is free and paper is provided.
 Resources books are also available for loan on a variety of subjects, especially those pertaining to Hawaiian and Pacific Island language and culture.